 Our wheeled luggage pulled easily through DC’s Accessibility-compliant sidewalks and escalators.

-How to get from the airport to DC
+How to get from DCA to downtown DC

 How to get from the airport to DC, you ask?
 Take the Metro – it’s cheap, convenient and fast.

 UNSTOPPABLE tip #1: When purchasing multiple fare cards for friends or family with a credit card, select the “B” button, then click the same button one more time for 3 passengers, click again for 4, and so one.
 Saves time and credit card slides.
 We paid less than $2 per person for the group fare from Reagan International Airport to Chinatown.

 UNSTOPPABLE tip #2: When time’s short, extend your sightseeing day by taking the Monuments by Moonlight tour.
 I really enjoyed our tour.
 Washington DC monuments all lit up at night are quite spectacular.

 UNSTOPPABLE tip #3: If you’re a Republican, call Ronald Reagan Washington National Airport “Reagan.”
 My liberal friend corrected me when I said I had flown into Reagan.
 He said, “I call it National.”
 So to be politically correct, if you are Democratic, call Ronald Reagan Washington National Airport “National.”
 If undecided you could always fly into Dulles International Airport (DIA) one hour south of DC, although DIA has no DC Metro service.

 This blog, UNSTOPPABLE Stacey Travel, contains affiliate links.
 If you make a purchase through these links, Stacey earns a commission at no extra cost to you.
 These commissions help reduce the costs of keeping this travel blog active.
 Thanks for reading.